BobbyLeonard/Python-Real-Time-Monitor/README.md

 >The GUI version uses tkinter as an interface to display the graph.

 >The Webapp version uses Flask and serves an auto refreshing page from your ip on port 80.
->index.html should be put in a folder called templpates which should be in
+>index.html should be put in a folder called templates which should be in
 >the same folder as Python-Real-Time-Monitor-WebApp.py